 This one is hard for me.
 I do believe less is more in many instances.
 But I grew up in a family of heavy gift giving, which certainly wasn’t miserable on Christmas morning, and it’s hard trying to separate the insane amount of love I feel towards my kids from the amount of stuff I give them on Christmas.
 I have to remember that I was always overwhelmed by the amount of stuff I had to cram in my room!
 Too many possessions correlates to higher stress levels for kids and parents, lower quality play for kids, and an increase in expressions of ingratitude.

 We have never told our kids Santa is real.
 That makes some people really angry!
-Relatively early on, we started talking about the legacy of Saint Nicholas and the generosity he bestowed on others because of his love for the Lord, and that’s who a lot of people refer to as Santa.
+Relatively early on, we started talking about the legacy of Saint Nicholas and the legendary generosity he bestowed on others because of his love for the Lord.
+St. Nick is whom a lot of people refer to as Santa.
 It can be fun for all of us to pretend Santa’s coming, and we don’t stop our kids from using their imaginations!
+But they always know it’s pretend.

 A lesson I’ve been learning lately is that truly putting Christ at the center of our lives is often uncomfortable, sometimes even painful.
 It means sacrificing myself and my desires; it means doing things differently and people noticing.